 In the first year, you get to study politics, economics, epidemiology, society, medicine, and the social determinants of health.
 In year two, you explore some broad health themes (communicable and non-communicable diseases, maternal health and child nutrition, for example).
 And in year three, there’s an opportunity to specialise in health systems, climate change, contemporary health issues, and you’ll write an extended essay.
 You can watch/listen to me talking about Queen Mary’s Global Health undergraduate degree on the University’s ADEPT website.

 Increasingly, universities are offering post-graduate global health programs via distance learning.
 This should be a significantly cheaper option as the overheads for a university are much less.
 It is cheaper, sure, but not as much as you might expect.
 However, and I’m writing as someone who has a BA from The Open University, distance learning can be a very rewarding experience, and it allows you to work while you learn.
-Queen Mary’s University rolls out its new distance learning MSc in Global Public Health this year, led by a couple of cool academics – Dr Jennifer Randall and Dr Kevin Deane.
+Queen Mary’s University rolled out its new distance learning MSc in Global Public Health this year, led by a couple of cool academics – Dr Jennifer Randall and Dr Kevin Deane.
 Check it out!

 Global health offers a lens through which to view the inner workings of the world.
 If you want to know whether, by how much, and why the global population is healthy, then I have a good feeling that global health is the subject for you.